philipwoods/short-guides/intro-to-github.md

             \
              E--F--G (newbranch)

-As other people complete features and merge their branches into `main`, the two branches will now have distinct histories:
+As other people merge their branches into `main`, the two branches will have distinct histories:

         A--B--C--D (main)
             \